jiniannet/jntemplate/README.md

 JNTemplate is a .net template engine for generating html, xml, sql, or any other formatted text output.

 ### Features:
-- Easy to learn
+- faster
-- Easy to use
+- so easy for using
-- Easy to expand
+- simpler
-- 100% free
+- free

 ### Quickstart